mission statement

 Our Antiracist Founding

 Our congregation has an inspiring founding story.
 Nearly 70 years ago, our church was founded by Congregationalists who were committed to establishing a church in Northern Virginia where Black and White people could worship together during the Jim Crow era.
 In 1954, old Virginia was still in existence, totally segregated by race in schools, restaurants, drinking fountains, public facilities, and society in general.
 Although Brown vs. Board of Education had ruled that segregation in public schools was unconstitutional, Virginia was the leader of the “Massive Resistance” of the southern states.
-In this context, twenty young people decided to establish a new Congregational Church that would 1) teach a faith that is congruent with reason and 2) take action for racial justice.
+In this context, twenty young people decided to establish a new Congregational Church that would 1) teach a faith that is congruent with reason and 2) take action to achieve racial justice and equality.

 Renewing antiracism awareness

-Since those early days, we know that racism has not gone away.
+We know that racism has not gone away.
 It has simply intertwined and submerged itself into the dominant White culture in the United States today.

 In the summer of 2023, many of us read and discussed How to be an Antiracist, by Ibram Kendi, in our Tuesday Discussions.
 We talked not only about the ideas in that book, but about how antiracism is part of or could be part of our congregational life at Little River.
 We explored Black theology, reading from James Cone’s work on Black Theology and Black Power.
 We talked about the difference between being “nice” liberals and being “radical,” by which Cone means taking risks for justice.
 We analyzed the mural that hangs next to our sanctuary doors, asking what it might mean to present a Christ who identifies with people of color and represents the historical Jesus.